radareorg/radare.org/gsod/2019/index.md

 Radare2 is composed of a hexadecimal editor as central point, with several assemblers/disassemblers, code analysis capabilities, scripting features, visualization of code and data through graphs and other means, a visual mode, easy Unix integration, a diff engine, a shellcode compiler, and much more.

+This year Radare2 project applied for participation in [Google Season of Docs](https://developers.google.com/season-of-docs), the program aiming to bring technical writers closer to the open source community, to raise the quality of documentation for the corresponding projects.
+For years we maintain the reference manual - [radare2 book](https://radare.gitbooks.io/radare2book/content).
+But as it is often the case, the writing is done by developers themselves, thus of substandard quality and hard to read.
+We hope participation in GSoC will help our users for a better understanding of the framework and grasp the vast feature set provided by the toolkit.

 ![graph](http://radare.org/img/radare2_graph.jpg)

 # Previous Years